touunix/integrated_circuit_management/README.md

 ## General information

 This is a strapi backend application, that is related to the Integrated Circuit Shop.
-That application enable to create orders, products and other basic things related to shop topic.
+That application enables to creation of orders, products and other basic things related to shop topic.

-Published application has created:
+A published application includes:

 - 5 Collection types: Order, Product, Regular Customer, Shipping, User
 - 2 created Orders